 The United States Government-funded National Library of Medicine has for years been a marvelous information resource for physicians and other healthcare professionals, and since the advent of the World Wide Web, for healthcare consumers as well.

-Of particular use to attorneys involved with medical issues is The National Library of Medicine's search site known as PubMed, comprising over 26 million citations to the biomedical literature from the MEDLINE database, life science journals, and online books.
-The primary component of PubMed is MEDLINE, a bibliographic database referencing more than 23 million articles from over 5600 worldwide biomedical journals.
-Twenty years ago, MEDLINE's availability was pretty much limited to medical libraries, which were billed for its use.
+Of particular use to attorneys involved with medical issues is The National Library of Medicine's search site known as PubMed, comprising over 28 million citations to the biomedical literature from the MEDLINE database, life science journals, and online books.
+The primary component of PubMed is MEDLINE, a bibliographic database referencing more than 24 million articles from over 5200 worldwide biomedical journals.
+Twenty some years ago, MEDLINE's availability was pretty much limited to medical libraries, which were billed for its use.
 But in 1997 with the launching of the PubMed search site, The National Library of Medicine gave to the world the gift of free MEDLINE.
 After many stages of improvements, PubMed now offers an easy-to-use search engine that not only produces good results for novice searchers, but at the same time, accommodates the advanced searching techniques of information professionals.

 Searching MEDLINE at PubMed is great for locating authoritative medical literature to strengthen and substantiate the testimonies of your medical experts or for finding out what a particular expert has published.
 For best results, take the time and effort to carefully study PubMed's help pages.